ekiras/blog/_posts/java/multithreading/2018-06-05-executor-in-java-multithreading.md

 ---
 layout: post
 title: Executor in Java Multithreading
+sidebar: nav-java-multithreading
 toc: true
+categories: java multi-threading
 ---
 * Table of Contents
 {:toc}
+## What is an Executor ?

+## Creating Simple Executors
+In this section we will create some basic executors.

 ### Simlpe Executor
 An Executor can be as simple as following